TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/Groups/Index.rst

 You can restrict which type of content element a group is allowed to use.
-If an editor should be allowed to use an plugin like tt\_news, it is important to allow the use of the type "Insert Plugin" and to allow in subsection "Pagecontent: Plugin:" the appropriate Plugin itself.
+If an editor should be allowed to use an plugin like tt\_news, it is important to allow the use of the type "Insert Plugin" and to allow in subsection "Page content: Plugin:" the appropriate Plugin itself.

 .. figure: ../../Images/manual_html_789c5406.png
    :alt: